reduxjs/reselect/README.md

 ## Basic Usage

-`Reselect` exports a [`createSelector`] API, which generates memoized selector functions. [`createSelector`] accepts one or more [`input selectors`], which extract values from arguments, and a [`combiner`] function that receives the extracted values and should return a derived value.
-If the generated [`output selector`] is called multiple times, the output will only be recalculated when the extracted values have changed.
+Reselect exports a [`createSelector`] API, which generates memoized selector functions. [`createSelector`] accepts one or more [input selectors], which extract values from arguments, and a [result function] function that receives the extracted values and should return a derived value.
+If the generated [output selector] is called multiple times, the output will only be recalculated when the extracted values have changed.

 You can play around with the following **example** in [this CodeSandbox](https://codesandbox.io/s/reselect-example-g3k9gf?file=/src/index.js):